setrar/MALIS/projects/proj1/README.md

 - [ ] `Task 1.` Your first task will be to code the k NN learning algorithm.
 In attachment you have been provided with the file [`knn.py`](knn.py).
 This contains the skeleton of a Python class that you will need to complete with the necessary code.
 In particular, you will need to implement the following functions:

+1. train – with the necessary steps to train a kNN
+2. predict – with the necessary steps to predict the labels y of a group of samples X.
+3. minkowski_dist – which implements the Minkowski distance as seen during the first lecture.

 - [ ] Task 2.

 ## Part II – The curse of dimensionality: